Skip to content

 In the early days of a working relationship, it’s good to communicate more than you’re used to.

-With great onboarding, communication levels will reduce some as your VA learns your preferences and expectations without you having to spell them out.
-But that will only happen if you make them clear at the start, and establish a pattern of effective communication with your remote team.
+There’s no need to micromanage a virtual assistant who has been onboarded correctly.
+But that will only happen if you make them clear at the start and establish a pattern of effective communication with your remote team.

 That First Meeting Matters To Your Team

-The first step of onboarding a virtual assistant actually starts before they’re officially onboard.
-Seems impossible, but consider: the perfect onboarding process with the wrong person will still fail.
+Those six onboarding steps are significant, but you need to start onboarding well before day one.
+It seems impossible, but consider: the perfect onboarding process with the wrong person will still fail.

 Before choosing your remote virtual assistant, it’s important to make sure they’re a good fit for: